This section was written by Leandro Cabo from rhcplivearchive.com

 Produced by: John Frusciante

-This song was written especially for his friend Wayne, former road chef for the Chili Peppers, who passed away a few days before recording the song.
-It was released April 7, 2013 as a tribute to his memory on John’s official website.
+Especially written and recorded for his friend Wayne, former road chef for the Chili Peppers, who passed away a few days before recording the song.
+It was released on April 7, 2013 as a tribute to his memory on John’s official website.

 "FIGHT FOR LOVE"